 - The Department of Veterans Affairs

-OTC designates certain personally identifiable information that is contained within the student’s education record as “directory information” so that the College may, at its discretion, disclose this information without a student’s prior written consent.
-This information is student name, home address, major field of study, academic classification (freshman/sophomore), part-time or full-time status, participation in recognized activities and photos, dates of attendance, degrees and certificates, matriculation and withdrawal dates, memberships in national honor societies, awards and honors, and inclusion of an individual in a group photo.
-A student may restrict the publication and release of this directory information by filing a written request with the Records Office.
+OTC designates certain personally identifiable information that is contained within the student’s education record as “directory information” so that the college may, at its discretion, disclose this information without a student’s prior written consent.
+This information is student name, home address, major field of study, academic classification (freshman/sophomore), part-time or full-time status, participation in recognized activities and photos, dates of attendance, degrees and certificates, matriculation and withdrawal dates, memberships in national honor societies, awards and honors and inclusion of an individual in a group photo.
+A student may restrict the publication and release of this directory information by filing a written request with the Office of the Registrar.

-In addition, the following information is always considered releasable: previous dates of attendance, degrees and awards received (to include honors), previous educational agencies or institutions attended.
-The complete policy regarding the collection, retention and dissemination of information about a student is available in the Records Office.
+In addition, the following information is always considered releasable: previous dates of attendance, degrees and awards received, previous educational agencies or institutions attended.
+The complete policy regarding the collection, retention and dissemination of information about a student is available in the Office of the Registrar.

-OTC uses live chat to engage prospective students, existing students, employees, and visitors to the website.
-Live Chat operators can only provide general information and answers to ‘How To’, ‘Where do I’, ‘When is the’ questions.
-No personal, identifiable information can be released using this method.
-This includes but is not limited to admissions status, financial aid status, grades, and payments or cashier information.
-Transcripts of all chat sessions are kept on file for a period of 24 hours then destroyed.
+OTC uses live chat to engage prospective students, existing students, employees and visitors to the website.
+Live Chat operators can only provide general information and answers to ‘How To,’ ‘Where do I’ and ‘When is the’ questions.
+No personal or otherwise identifiable information can be released using this method.
+This includes but is not limited to admissions status, financial aid status, grades, payments or cashier information.
+Transcripts of all chat sessions are kept on file for a period of 24 hours and then destroyed.

-Our website may places “cookies” on your computer, unless your browser is set to reject cookies.
-The cookies enable our website to recognize you when you return to the website at a later date or time and enable us to personalize the website with preferences or information you have provided during prior sessions.
+Our website may place “cookies” on your computer, unless your browser is set to reject cookies.
+The cookies enable our website to recognize you when you return to the website at a later date or time and enable us to personalize the website with preferences or information you have provided during previous sessions.

 Our website may contain links to other public or private entities’ websites, whose privacy practices we do not control.

-If you have questions about this privacy statement or the practices of this website or if you choose to review or correct any information, please contact us at firstname.lastname@example.org, or call 417-447-7556.
+If you have questions about this privacy statement, the practices of this website or if you choose to review or correct any information, please contact us at firstname.lastname@example.org, or call 417-447-7556.